Earring: Hoop earrings

+Drop earrings

 A drop earring attaches to the earlobe and features a gemstone or ornament that dangles down from a chain, hoop, or similar object.
 The length of these ornaments vary from the very short to the extravagantly long.
 Such earrings are occasionally known as droplet earrings, dangle earrings, or pendant earrings.
 They also include chandelier earrings, which branch out into elaborate, multi-level pendants.